vivekpratapsingh7/ML-Question/README.md

 Instructions for Submission:
 1. Open the problem description.pdf file and try to solve any one of the problems given.

-2. Create a New Repository from the Template: https://github.com/abhincho/ML-Question.git
+2. Fork Repository from the repo: https://github.com/abhincho/ML-Question.git

-    1. Go to the template repository URL provided
-    2. Click on the "Use this template" button to create a new repository based on this template.
-    3. Make sure to set the new repository to private to ensure no one else can see your solution.

 3. Clone repository to your local machine using: